DFE-Digital/cf-monitoring/README.md

 Collection of [terraform](https://www.terraform.io/) modules to deploy the [prometheus](https://prometheus.io/) ecosystem to [Cloud foundry](https://www.cloudfoundry.org/).

-- Prometheus collects the metrics from Cloud foundry: applications, services, cpu, memory, etc
+- Prometheus exporters are deployed as paas applications to provide prometheus metrics for paas applications and services, paas billing, redis, postgres...
-- Specific prometheus exporters are deployed as paas applications to provide more prometheus metrics
+- Prometheus collects the metrics: applications, services, cpu, memory, cost, etc
 - Metrics are then persisted to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/)
 - Metrics-based alerts can be created in prometheus and processed by [alertmanager](https://prometheus.io/docs/alerting/) to send to Slack, email, pagerduty, etc
 - Finally, the metrics are available in [grafana](https://grafana.com/) to build dashboards, help troubleshooting and create alerts.